 - Left-click inside the Address bar.
 This will cause a flashing cursor to appear to the right of the word Computer

-- Now type or copy & paste the following into the address barSample imageCode:\HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion\ProfileList
+- Now type or copy & paste the following into the address barSample imageCode (Text):\HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion\ProfileList

 Press your Enter key to expand the left pane to location in address bar